MR-Mostafa/javascript-questions-persian/fa-IR/README-FA.md

 console.log(getFine(130, 300));
 ```

-- A: The driver drove 130 and has to pay 300
+- الف: The driver drove 130 and has to pay 300
-- B: The driver drove 130 mph and has to pay \$300.00
+- ب: The driver drove 130 mph and has to pay \$300.00
-- C: The driver drove undefined and has to pay undefined
+- ج: The driver drove undefined and has to pay undefined
-- D: The driver drove 130.00 and has to pay 300.00
+- د: The driver drove 130.00 and has to pay 300.00

 <details><summary><b>پاسخ</b></summary>
 <p>

-#### پاسخ: B
+#### پاسخ: ب

 With the `Intl.NumberFormat` method, we can format numeric values to any locale.
 We format the numeric value `130` to the `en-US` locale as a `unit` in `mile-per-hour`, which results in `130 mph`.
 The numeric value `300` to the `en-US` locale as a `currency` in `USD` results in `$300.00`.